-Due to COVID-19 restriction an online version of the grievance form and details of the procedure will be available on the airport website.
+Grievances will be received through alaport chancellery at the administration building.
+An online version of the grievance form and details of the procedure will be available on the airport website.

 All grievances will be acknowledged within 7 working days and a formal response identifying remediation measures, if appropriate will be made within 30 working days.